sez11a/liferay-learn/docs/dxp/7.x/en/users-and-permissions/user-guide/users/updating-user-profile-pictures.md

 ### Using a Custom Default Profile Image

-To use your own default profile image follow these steps:
+You can use your own default profile image:

-1. Create at least one image that is a 100x100 px square. <!-- does file type matter? -->
+1. Create at least one image that is a 100x100 px square in .png or .jpg format.

 1. Place it somewhere on the application server's classpath.
 For example, in Tomcat you could place it in the `tomcat/webapps/ROOT/WEB-INF/classes` folder.